Pollution found in US river downstream of Canada mines

 Selenium concentrations in water entering Lake Koocanusa have been increasing for decades, but the pollution had not previously been found at high levels in the Kootenai River.

-“To see this result indicates that something is going on and we’re a little concerned about it,” Gildea said.
+“We weren’t expecting to find elevated levels” in the river, Gildea said.
+“To see this result indicates that something is going on and we’re a little concerned about it.”

 Earlier studies showed the pollution in Lake Koocanusa comes coal mining in the Elk Valley of British Columbia.